 Cecil County MDGenWeb is a free genealogical site about the history of the county.
-We hope you find helpful clues for your research of ancestors and relatives of Cecil county.
+It is a member of MDGenWeb, which is a member of USGenWeb®.
+We hope you find helpful clues for your research of Cecil County ancestors.

 Please consider contributing your pieces of Cecil county family history.
 Corrections, updates, and additions to this site are always welcome.
 Our combined efforts can keep this a great site for all who visit!